The 25 Best Appetizers to Bring to a Party, from Crowd-Pleasing Dips to Make-Ahead Snacks

 • Serves: 6 to 8

-It’s hard not to love ranch dressing.
-Here, it’s made from scratch with buttermilk, white vinegar and a flurry of fresh herbs, then it’s used to coat tender baby Yukon gold potatoes.
-It’s a natural fit for barbecues, block parties and picnics.
+It’s hard not to love ranch dressing, IMO.
+This from-scratch version is made with tangy buttermilk, white vinegar and a flurry of fresh herbs, then it’s used to coat tender baby Yukon gold potatoes.
+It’s a natural fit for barbecues, block parties and picnics alike.

 4. Tomato-Peach Caprese Skewers